 This is the first "Spider-Man" film to not feature Spider-Man's perennial love interest Mary-Jane Watson (in Sam Raimi's three films played by Kirsten Dunst).
 Instead, Peter Parker's original girlfriend Gwen Stacy appears (who had been played by Bryce Dallas Howard in Spider-Man 3 (2007)).

-During one scene in Peter's bedroom, a photo of actor/comedian Donald Glover, is visible.
+In Peter's bedroom a photo of actor/comedian Donald Glover, is visible.
 In 2010, when the movie was first announced and initial casting for the role of Spider-Man was underway, Glover used Twitter to somewhat jokingly campaign for an audition.
+Donald Glover is also a part of the cast for Spider-Man : Homecoming (2017)

 The first film to use RED's Epic series digital cameras.
 Originally, The Hobbit: An Unexpected Journey (2012) was going to be the first feature to use it but a delay at the start of the production instead gave this film the distinction.
 However, when shooting began in December 2010, the camera model was still in its prototype stages so an engineer from RED had to be on standby throughout the shoot for immediate technical assistance and support.

-the Carjacker from Sam Raimi's Spider-Man (2002) series appears as Dr. Ratha's driver Alfred.
-Papajohn is the only actor to appear in both live-action versions of Spider-Man's origin.
+Michael Papajohn: the Carjacker from Sam Raimi's Spider-Man (2002) series appears as Dr. Ratha's driver Alfred.
+Besides Stan Lee, Papajohn is the only actor to appear in both live-action versions of Spider-Man's origin.

 In this film Captain George Stacy is strongly opposed to Spider-Man's activities, (although he does admit that he was wrong at the end), and Gwen Stacy is both aware and supportive of Peter Parker's role as Spider-Man.
-This is in stark contrast to the mainstream comics, where George Stacy was a strong supporter of Spider-Man, and confessed on his death bed that he was aware of Peter's identity, while Gwen Stacy blamed Spider-Man for her father's death, and as such Peter never informed her of his identity (After comic book continuity was rebooted, Gwen did eventually learn and accept Spider-Man's secret identity in the "Ultimate Spider-Man" series).
+This is in stark contrast to the mainstream comics, where George Stacy was a strong supporter of Spider-Man, and confessed on his death bed that he was aware of Peter's identity, while Gwen Stacy blamed Spider-Man for her father's death, and as such Peter never informed her of his identity.
+In the "Ultimate Spider-Man" reboot, Gwen did eventually learn and accept Peter's secret identity.

 The Daily Bugle newspaper office (and all associated characters) do not appear in this film, a first for the Spider-Man feature film franchise.
 However, there is a shot of the newspaper's front page offering a reward for proof of the Lizard's existence following his rampage on the bridge.
 The Daily Bugle logo can also be seen later in the film in the bottom corner of a newscast featuring the Lizard.